mmachua/Realestate-Ke/README.md

 This Real Estate Marketplace is licensed under the MIT License - see the LICENSE file for details.

 Contact
-If you have any questions or feedback, feel free to reach at machuamartin@gmail.com.
+If you have any questions or feedback, feel free to reach me at machuamartin@gmail.com.

 Happy exploring! 🏡🌐